-(1) Theory.
+1. Theory.
 The theory of "trustworthiness" with this exception is that the declarant will providing accurate information to treating medical personnel so as to receive effective treatment.

-Advisory Committee Note to FRE 803(4) Robinson, Longhofer, Ankers, Michigan Court Rules Practice: Evidence, § 803.4, p.119 2 Graham, Handbook of Federal Evidence (4th ed), § 803.4, p.414
+Advisory Committee Note to FRE 803(4) Michigan Court Rules Practice: Evidence, § 803.4 7 Graham, Handbook of Federal Evidence (7th Ed), § 803.4

-(2) To Whom Made.
+2. To whom made.
 Need not be made to a physician, but may be made to other medical personnel, or even a psychiatric social worker, hospital attendant, ambulance driver, or even members of the family.